harness/developer-hub/docs/self-managed-enterprise-edition/deploy-with-kots/kubernetes-cluster-on-prem-infrastructure-requirements.md

 :::info note

 This is an End of Life (EOL) notice for the KOTS installation method.
-This method will be in maintenance mode after May 31, 2023.
+This method will is in maintenance mode as of May 31, 2023.

 Maintenance mode means the following: